Does Dog Acupuncture Help Arthritis?

 The number and frequency of sessions do, however, have an impact on the veterinarian’s ability to control pain.

-All of this said, I have had great success in my practice treating dog arthritis pain with acupuncture.
+All of this said I have had great success in my practice treating dog arthritis pain with acupuncture.

 Sometimes acupuncture is the sole modality, and sometimes, I use it in combination with:

-I have seen dogs become so relaxed and relieved of pain that they fall asleep during their acupuncture session.
+I have seen dogs become so relaxed and relieved of the pain that they fall asleep during their acupuncture session.

 Acupuncture is a wonderful tool when used properly, and I am very pleased to be able to offer it to my clients.